andela-technology/qualified-docs/content/for-teams/getting-started/core-concepts.md

 We won't dive too deep into those details just yet, but for now just remember that this format is well-suited for larger coding tasks or challenges requiring datasets or other supporting files like contextual codebases or library-specific boilerplate.

-### Q&A Code Challenges
+### Q&A Challenges
 Question & Answer challenges allow you to configure one or more multiple choice and/or free-text questions.
-These challenges are similar to traditional tests—though within Qualified they are often used for a variety of reasons.
-Here are just a few ways that they can be utilized:
+These challenges are similar to traditional quizzes and tests.
+However, within Qualified, Q&A challenges are often used for a variety of purposes beyond a traditional quiz.

+Here are a few utilization suggestions:

 - Testing technical knowledge
 - Surveying and automatically scoring how well a candidate might fit within a given role (job fit)
 - Follow-up questions to a coding challenge
 - Asking candidates to write a code review of multiple excerpts of code
 - Administering written interview questions
-- Non-coding work samples, such as replying to an email, a research task, or an analysis task
+- Providing non-coding work samples, such as replying to an email, a research task, or an analysis task

 While Q&A challenges only offer two question types, these question types are much more powerful than they may initially seem.